How are Colors Made with Fermentation?

 The 5 Main Benefits of Heterotrophic Fermentation

-The closed nature of bioreactors is great for making natural colors.
+The closed nature of bioreactors is great for making natural colours.
 Not only is it easier to maintain the purity of the desired strain, but it also has benefits over traditional growing methods, including:

 1. Productivity: